oVirt/ovirt-site/source/howto/hosted-engine.html.md

 # **Maintaining the setup**

-The HA services have 2 maintenance types for different tasks.
+The HA services have two maintenance types for different tasks.

 #### **Global maintenance**